Assistant Professor of Education

 About Professor Swank

 Dr. Swank came to PSU in 2011 after completing a postdoctoral position at New York University.
 At PSU she teaches courses in human development and history and philosophy of education.
-Her research has focused on two main areas: children’s cognitive development and math learning, and the history of U.S. elementary school reading and mathematics textbooks.
+In the past, her research has focused on two main areas: children’s cognitive development and math learning, and the history of U.S. elementary school reading and mathematics textbooks.
+Recently, she has begun a research partnership with the NH Department of Education and the NH Afterschool Network.
+Through this work, she plans to learn more about the value of after school programming in child development and education.
+Dr. Swank serves as the Co-Chair for the NH Afterschool Network’s Leadership Team.

 Selected publications and presentations